Hector-Xavier/SAFETRANS/README.md

 > elevation

-**model** - Designates the atmospheric model used for the translation of extinction coefficients from 1054 nm to the visible part of the spectrum.
-If set to null, no conversion is carried out and the results correspond to visibility ranges for 1054 nm.
+**model** - Designates the atmospheric model used for the translation of extinction coefficients from 355 nm, 1054 nm or 1550 nm to the visible part of the spectrum.
+If set to null, no conversion is carried out and the results correspond to visibility ranges for the seleted wavelength.
+Maritime and Urban-rural empirical models are supported for infrared wavelengths only.

 _Format:_
 > null